wickedpool/Dotfiles/README.md

                                        ######### DOTFILES #########
                                        ############################

-This is some of my main configurations files.
+This is my main configurations files.

 ############################